hMatoba/Piexif/doc/functions.rst

     im.thumbnail((100, 100), Image.ANTIALIAS)
     im.save("out.jpg", exif=exif_bytes)

-Properties of *piexif.ImageIFD* help to make 0thIFD dict and 1stIFD dict. *piexif.ExifIFD* is for ExifIFD dict. *piexif.GPSIFD* is for GPSIFD dict. *piexif.InteropIFD* is for InteroperabilityIFD dict.
+The 0thIFD and 1stIFD dictionaries should be constructed using the properties of *piexif.ImageIFD*.
+Use the properties of *piexif.ExifIFD* for the ExifIFD dictionary, *piexif.GPSIFD* for the GPSIFD dictionary, and *piexif.InteropIFD* for the InteroperabilityIFD dictionary.

-.. note:: ExifTag(34665), GPSTag(34853), and InteroperabilityTag(40965) in 0thIFD automatically are set appropriate value.
+.. note:: ExifTag(34665), GPSTag(34853), and InteroperabilityTag(40965) in 0thIFD are automatically set to the appropriate values.
-.. note:: JPEGInterchangeFormat(513), and JPEGInterchangeFormatLength(514) in 1stIFD automatically are set appropriate value.
+.. note:: JPEGInterchangeFormat(513), and JPEGInterchangeFormatLength(514) in 1stIFD are automatically set to the appropriate values.
-.. note:: If 'thumbnail' is contained in dict, '1st' must be contained -- and vice versa.
-1stIFD means thumbnail's information.
+.. note:: If the value of key 'thumbnail' is a dictionary, then the value for key '1st' must also be a dictionary and vice versa.
+This is because 1stIFD stores the thumbnail's information.

 insert
 ------
 .. py:function:: piexif.insert(exif_bytes, filename)

-   Insert exif into JPEG, or WebP.
+   Inserts exif into JPEG or WebP.

    :param bytes exif_bytes: Exif as bytes
-   :param str filename: JPEG, or WebP
+   :param str filename: JPEG or WebP

 ::